Michael Lucas (director)

 The New Republic dubbed Lucas "Gay Porn's Neocon Kingpin".
 He contends that his film Michael Lucas' La Dolce Vita is the most expensive gay porn film ever made, with a budget of $250,000 and multiple celebrity cameos.
 In 2009, Lucas was inducted into the GayVN Hall of Fame, noted for "his stature as an A-list director and performer".
-He was included in a 2009 New York magazine feature about people who made it to the top, despite arriving in the city with very little.